 We understand your feelings.
 You’re afraid that he can meet another woman through his friends and jeopardize your relationship.
 All women think that way even when some don’t admit it.

-- Share details about his intimacy: When a husband shares details about what happens at the bedroom with a friend, it creates an emotional rupture.
+- Share details about his intimacy: When a husband shares details about what happens in the bedroom with a friend, it creates an emotional rupture.

 - Too much time and attention: if a husband starts spending more time with a friend than with his spouse, he will neglect his marital commitments, bringing jealousy into the equation.

-- Absolute secrecy: It becomes suspicious when a husband start keeping secret all his communications with a friend.
+- Absolute secrecy: It becomes suspicious when a husband starts keeping secret all his communications with a friend.
 This implies that he has something to hide.

 - Flirt: it’s obvious that flirting with a friend is inappropriate.
 And it will surely damage your marriage.

-- Overly dependent: When he becomes too much dependent to a particular friend, always looking for her guidance and advice, it will weaken the connection with his spouse and harm the marital bond.
+- Overly dependent: When he becomes too dependent on a particular friend, always looking for her guidance and advice, it will weaken the connection with his spouse and harm the marital bond.

 - Prioritize his friends: There is nothing more clear that leads to resentment within a relationship than spending excessive time with a friend, so much so that the friend ends up being a priority over the spouse.